castleproject/Windsor/docs/aspnetmvc-facility.md

 # ASP.NET MVC Facility

+:warning: **Unreleased:** This page describes a feature that is not yet released, check the issue tracker for details.

 The ASP.NET MVC facility provides Castle Windsor integration using a custom [IControllerFactory](https://msdn.microsoft.com/en-us/library/system.web.mvc.icontrollerfactory(v=vs.118).aspx) for .NET Framework web based projects.

 ## How does it work?